Moduli spaces of Delzant polytopes and symplectic toric manifolds: Introduction

+The novelty in this paper is the introduction of modern geometric combinatorial and convex geometric ideas into the study of Delzant polytopes and the moduli spaces they form, which we then incorporate into the framework of symplectic geometry.
+These techniques include using Hausdorff distance and its close relation to Minkowski sums, focusing on the normal fans of Delzant polytopes rather than on the polytopes themselves, and applying to the normal fans ideas coming from the theory of triangulations of polytopes and vector configurations developed in the past thirty years (see for example the book~\cite{triangbook}) but which had not made their way into mainstream symplectic geometry yet.

-A \emph{Delzant polytope} is a simple full-dimensional polytope in $\R^n$ with rational edge directions and such that the primitive edge-direction vectors at each vertex form a basis of the lattice $\Z^n$.
-Equivalently, it is a polytope with a simplicial and unimodular normal fan (see Definition~\ref{delpol}).
+A \emph{Delzant polytope} in $\R^n$ is a simple full-dimensional polytope with rational edge directions and such that the primitive edge-direction vectors at each vertex form a basis of the lattice $\Z^n$.
+Equivalently, it is a polytope with a simplicial and unimodular normal fan (Definition~\ref{delpol}).
+We refer to Figure \ref{fig:delzants} for some examples.

-The main goal of this paper is to gain a rather complete understanding of geometry and topology of the moduli space of $n$\--dimensional Delzant polytopes, extending to arbitrary dimension $n \geq 3$ the results about the geometric and topological structure (in particular connectivity and completeness properties) obtained for $n=2$ by Pelayo, Pires, Ratiu and Sabatini~\cite[Theorem 2]{PPRS14}.
-In addition, we also prove a few other properties of Delzant polytopes and give several examples which show the rich structure of this class of polytopes.
+Our two main achievements are: \begin{itemize} \item We exploit the interplay between fans and polytopes (Figure~\ref{fig:Hirzebruch}), and use triangulation theory and resolution of singularities of toric varieties in order to construct examples which show that the famous classification of Delzant polygons by Oda~\cite[Theorem 8.2]{OdaMiyake} cannot have an analogue in dimension three or higher. \item We bring techniques from convex geometry to gain a rather complete understanding of the geometry and topology of the moduli space of $n$\--dimensional Delzant polytopes, extending to arbitrary dimension the results obtained for $n=2$ by Pelayo, Pires, Ratiu and Sabatini~\cite[Theorem 2]{PPRS14}. \end{itemize}

+While the core ideas of the paper come from geometric combinatorics and convex geometry, they are strongly related to and motivated by developments in symplectic geometry, which build on seminal work of Atiyah, Delzant, Guillemin, Duistermaat, Heckman, Kostant, Sternberg, Weinstein, and others; see \cite{PES} for a survey of results in this direction.
+In the last section of this paper we discuss this connection and the strong implications of the achievements mentioned above in toric symplectic geometry.